lillekat/lillekat.github.io/frolik.md

 **Next event: 4 October 2025, 10:00–19:00.**

+### Road to NCPC

+* **Fri 19 Sep, 16-19**.
+[Lille Kat 2025:08](https://open.kattis.com/contests/mke9to).
+Normal Lille Kat (with pizza!), but we’ve put all of NCPC 2024 on the task list, so you can revisit last year’s NCPC
+* **Wed 24 Sep, 16**.
+How to NCPC.
+ITU students who participated in earlier years (and proceeded to the Northwest European Championships) will share a bunch of best practices for serious competition.
+* **Wed 1 Oct**.
+Registration closes.
+You _must_ register your by this date, see the [NCPC Website](https://nordic.icpc.io/ncpc2025/).

-The Copenhagen event is organised by _Netcompany_ and _Jobindex_ and held at ITU, in the Atrium; students from all IT educations in Copenhagen are welcome.
+The 2025 Copenhagen event is organised by _Netcompany_ and _Jobindex_ and held at ITU, in the Atrium; students from all IT educations in Copenhagen are welcome.
 More information and registration:
 * website for [NCPC](https://nordic.icpc.io/ncpc2025/), including link to registration.
 Registration is open since 26 August 2025.
 * Netcompany’s webpage for [DM i Programmering](https://netcompany.com/dm-i-programmering-2025/), [Danish Programming Champtionship]([https://netcompany.com/dm-i-programmering-2025/](https://netcompany.com/danish-programming-championship-2025/))